CFHS code : HT594

 Cecil Frederick George Hoye (1900-1919)

-Cecil was born in 1900 in Cambridge, Cambridgeshire.
+Known as George, he was born in 1900 in Cambridge, Cambridgeshire.
 He was the third of eleven children born to Frederick Charles Hoye (1873-1946) and Elizabeth Hoye (née Mowlam) (1872-1930).
 The family lived at 5 York Street, Cambridge.
-Frederick enlisted as Private 26874, 3rd Battalion, East Kent Regiment (The Buffs) during the war.
-He died on 19 July 1919, aged 19 at the Military Hospital in Cork, Ireland.
+He worked at Trinity College and was a memeber of the New Street Bible Class.
+George enlisted as Private 26874, 3rd Battalion, East Kent Regiment (The Buffs) in c.June 1918.
+He died on 19 July 1919, aged 19 at the Military Hospital in Cork, Ireland after ‘ten days unconsciousness’.
 As he had died ‘at home’ his body was transferred back to Cambridge and buried in his home town.
-Cecil was also commemorated on the Cambridge Guildhall War Memorial.
+George was also commemorated on the Cambridge Guildhall War Memorial.

-[If you know anything further of this man, please contact us at friendsofmillroadcemetery@gmail.com.]
+[If you know anything further of this family, please contact us at friendsofmillroadcemetery@gmail.com.]

 Sources: